-Now that real estate values have shown signs of recovery, many homeowners are realizing that they have more equity—and that can create opportunities.
+Many homeowners are realizing that they have more equity in their homes as they continue to make regular mortgage payments and the value of their home increases — and that can create opportunities.
 Specifically, you may decide to withdraw some of that equity and use it for a worthwhile purpose.

 But is refinancing good for retiring credit card debt?
 Credit card companies constantly send offers, with cash back, airline miles and other enticements.
 The next thing you know, you have a shiny new credit card with a $5,000 credit limit.
 Because using plastic doesn’t feel like paying with money—you get the pleasure of buying something without the immediate pain of parting with cash—credit card balances can grow very quickly.